Essential Tips for Organizing Camping Equipment

 5. Have a Designated Storage Space for Camping Gear at Home

 If you have little space indoors, outdoor waterproof storage should be the solution.
-This means that your gear is protected both from moisture and temperature changes.
+This means that your gear is protected from both moisture and temperature changes.

 6. Plan for Easy Accessibility in Your Vehicle

 If you are car camping, keep your vehicle packed.
 Keep the things you’re most likely to need, such as food, cooking gear, and a first aid kit, on or near the top of your vehicle so you can easily grab what you need.
-Coolers or luggage should be loaded at the rear or floor of your car.
+Coolers or luggage should be loaded at the rear or the floor of your car.

-Bulky items like tents or large backpacks can be kept surprisingly neatly on a roof rack, saving all inside space; now, tie everything up securely so it does not shift or damage during transportation.
+Bulky items like tents or large backpacks can be kept surprisingly neatly on a roof rack, saving all the inside space; now, tie everything up securely so it does not shift or damage during transportation.

 7. Use Packing Cubes and Stuff Sacks for Small Items